-Molds reproduce by making microscopic spores which can be released into the air.
+Molds reproduce by making microscopic spores that can be released into the air.
 Spores float through outdoor and indoor air and can survive in harsh environments.
-Given the right conditions, spores will grow into mold relatively quickly, often in just 24-48 hours.
+Given the right conditions, spores will grow into mold relatively quickly, often in just 24 to 48 hours.

 For spores to grow into mold, they need three things: